-Sensology's aims are to wake up the five basic senses (see, hear, touch, smell, taste) and also movement related sensory systems: the vestibular (balance, head movements and gravity) and the proprioceptive (body positions, body mapping and planning movements).
-The senses are stimulated and introduced individually and a familiar song/rhyme is used to cue in the session as well as children looking at themselves in a mirror.
-At Daventry Hill School, sensology is used to support the student's awareness, engagement and to enable them to make preferences.
+The aim of a Sensology session is to wake up the five basic senses (see, hear, touch, smell, taste) and also movement related sensory systems: the vestibular (balance, head movements and gravity) and the proprioceptive (body positions, body mapping and planning movements).
+The senses are stimulated and introduced individually and a familiar song/rhyme is used to cue in the session, sometimes with children looking at themselves in a mirror.
+Sensology awakens the senses to be ready for learning.
+At Daventry Hill School, sensology is used to support the pupil's awareness, engagement and an opportunity to communicate preferences.
+It can range from promoting positive tactile contact to more complicated activities designed to provide a sensory experience.
+Our students are observed to identify how they react to each stimulus.
+Our Sensolgy sessions delivered in a variety of ways but the sensory system is always worked one sense at a time.